 Discovering local food is an integral part of travel.
 Let me introduce you to some popular food from Agra and why should you try them.

 Chimman Lal Poori Wale is one of the oldest eatery points you’ll find in Agra.
 The shop was established in 1840 and since then the aroma of the food remains the same.
 They started as a ‘Poori Wala’.
-Eventually additionally started selling Samosa, Kachori, sweets such as Agra’s famous Petha as well.
+Eventually additionally started selling Samosa, Kachori, and sweets such as Agra’s famous Petha as well.

 As we arrived at Chimman Lal Poori Wale, our guide told an interesting story about it.
 It seems, actually, once there used to be a cemetery ground near Agra Fort.
 Hindus have a tradition of not cooking food until the 13th day if anyone passes away in the family.
 So, when Hindu people used to return from the burial ground, they would order Chimman Lal Ji to deliver the food for the next 13 days.
 Soon this practice became a tradition and the taste of Chimman Lal became famous in Agra.